With its gorgeous scenery and rich history, it’s no wonder Italy has been a tourist magnet for centuries and has over 90 million tourists annually.

 - Tax identification number (TIN): Obtain a Tax Identification Number from the Italian tax authorities (Agenzia delle Entrate).

 Attend the meeting: Attend the scheduled appointment with all the required documents.
-The bank representative will guide you through the account opening process, explain the available services, and assist you in completing the necessary forms.
+The branch representative will guide you through the account opening process, explain the available services, and assist you in completing the necessary forms.

-Opening a business bank account in Italy as a non-resident
+Opening a business account in Italy online

 Option 1: Italian high-street banks

-There are numerous Italian high-street banks that offer business bank accounts to non-residents.
-Requirements for opening a business account with an Italian high-street bank will vary depending on the specific bank, but typically you’ll need to provide your company name, full contact details including email and telephone numbers, as well as confirmation of your corporate existence from a recognised authority such as an embassy or consulate.
+There are numerous Italian high-street banks that offer business accounts to international entrepreneurs.
+Requirements for opening a business account with an Italian high-street bank will vary depending on the specific branch, but typically you’ll need to provide your company name, full contact details including email and telephone numbers, as well as confirmation of your corporate existence from a recognised authority such as an embassy or consulate.
 Once you have completed these simple steps, most Italian high-street banks will take care of all the administrative formalities for you – ensuring that your business is able to carry out its operations.
 Some well-known banks are:

 It should be noted that Italian high-street banks are well suited for customers in the following categories: